kumohakasemk9/MUGENSFFReaderLibJava/Readme.md

 Other functions:
 - closeSFF()
 Call it when application exit.
-You can cache all image data and call it too.
+Buffering all image data and calling it is recommended.
 (sff file is closed but you can still get sff information, but you can not do
-GetRawImage() )
+Data getter Functions )
 - GetLibVersion()
 Returns version string
 - GetLibInformation()